As the number of homeowners associations (HOAs) continues to rise, so does the complexity of managing these communities....

 For new condo associations, any new building that had a building permit application submitted after January 1, 2020, the first inspection deadline for newly constructed condos is within six years of getting issued a Certificate of Occupancy.
 Subsequent inspections have the same cycle as existing buildings (once every 9 years).

-Key Requirements for SB 326
+Key Requirements for SB 326: The HOA Balcony Law

 - The bill requires inspecting a “random and statistically significant sample” of EEEs (95% confidence, error margin ± 5%).